mengsigong/Fruitails/README.md

 * Alligator clips
 * Wires

+#### Steps:
 1. Plug in the Classic Makey Makey board with the USB cord to your computer.

-2. Download and install the Arduino IDE with the Makey Makey Firmware using the following online resource (http://www.makeymakey.com/remap/).
+2. Download and install the Arduino IDE with the Makey Makey Firmware using the following online resource [makey makey remap link](http://www.makeymakey.com/remap/).

 3. In settings.h tab, modify the inputs for the click button pad, space button pad, right arrow pad and left arrow pad to ‘a’, ‘s’, ‘k’, and ‘l’.